 Activities (train, hay rides, maze, etc.) range from $5 to $10 per person.

 Bob’s Pumpkin Farm

 Highway 1, 5 miles south of Half Moon Bay

 Phone: (650) 726-4567

-Explorer1.com Review—A large selection of pumpkins, a picnic area, farm animals, corn maze, hay pyramid, and far less crowded and lower key than the farms located on Hwy.
-92 — making it a pumpkin patch for families with very small children and toddlers.
+Explorer1.com Review—Although it looks like they reduced their pumpkin planting this year, they still have a huge selection of pumpkins.
+Additional activities a picnic area, farm animals, and hay pyramid.
+It’s far less crowded and lower key than the farms located on Hwy.
+92—making it a great pumpkin patch for families with very small children and toddlers.

 800 N. Cabrillo Hwy., Half Moon Bay, CA